Advanced-Computer-Lab-2022/SAHAJ/README.md

 ## ==> installations :
-first you want to install VScode and then pull the branch or get the .zip file, then open a new terminal and type the following commands:
+first you want to install VScode and NodeJs and then pull the branch or get the .zip file, then open a new terminal and type the following commands:
 * npm install react ==> or if you using yarn type: yarn add react
 * npm install react-router-dom ==> or if you using yarn type: yarn add react-router-dom
 * npm install react-scripts ==> or if you using yarn type: yarn add react-scripts